daveshap/David_Shapiro_Reading_List/README.md

 Public repo of the most influential books I've read.
 Books are in no particular order.
 I've read most of these.
 Some are still on my TBR.
 Just because I read a book does not mean I endorse it.
 Sometimes I read books to get a broader perspective on how other people think.

+DO NOT SUBMIT A PULL REQUEST.
+It will be deleted and you will be banned.

 | Title | Author | Note |
 |---|---|---|
 | The Fourth Turning | William Strauss | |